AndrejLavrionovic/DataRepresintationAndQueryProject/README.md

 ###Overview

-This API is designed for other software developers so that thay can design their products.
+This API is designed for other software developers so that they can design their products.
 Its use the dataset downloaded from [data.gov.ie](https://data.gov.ie/dataset/roscommon-tourism-attractions11457) web source.

 ###About the data